ada-game-framework/.github/profile/README.md

 The way I have written the bindings to SDL2 should make the transition to SDL3 pretty easy as a lot of the changes in SDL3 are changes to names to make them more consistent and readable, which I already did in the bindings.

 Ryan also rewrote the SDL_Net library for SDL3 as he wasn't happy with it.

+#### Demos

+There should be demonstration programs / games which show how to actually use the various libraries published here.